 - 1 cup semi-sweet chocolate chips

-- Line an 8×8 or 9×9 inch square baking pan with aluminum foil or parchment paper.
+- Line an 8-by-8 or 9-by-9-inch square baking pan with aluminum foil or parchment paper.
 Set aside.

-- Melt remaining 2 tablespoons of peanut butter with the chocolate chips in the microwave or on the stove.
+- Melt the remaining 2 tablespoons of peanut butter with the chocolate chips in the microwave or on the stove.
 Stir until smooth.
-Spread over peanut butter layer.
+Spread over the peanut butter layer.

 - Chill in the refrigerator until completely firm, at least two hours.
 Allow to sit at room temperature for 10 minutes before cutting.